NakanoSanku/card-flow/src/content/posts/card-flow-github.md

 ---
 Recommended open-source project on GitHub.

 This card uses the new **GitHub** card type.
-It automatically fetches repository information like stars, forks, issues, and primary language based on the GitHub URL in the frontmatter.
+It automatically fetches repository information like stars, issues, and primary language based on the GitHub URL in the frontmatter.